anoophp777/spring-webflux-jaegar-log4j2/README.md

 ## Overview

 Jaeger exposes Zipkin collector.
 We can use Sleuth+Zipkin in our spring boot app with minimal configurations to achieve 2 things:

-	1. Send instrumentation to Jaeger using its Zipkin collector
+> 1. Send instrumentation to Jaeger via its Zipkin collector

-	2. Spring Trace and Span related information in the logs using either log4j2 or the default logback.
+> 2. Print Trace and Span related information in the logs using log4j2

 ### The problem: